William H. Bennett (surgeon)

 Sir William Henry Bennett, KCVO, FRCS (1852 – 24 December 1931) was a British surgeon.

 Bennett was a Wiltshireman, the son of William Francis Bennett, of Chilmark.

 He held several administrative posts in medical establishments, including at St George's Hospital, where he was a senior surgeon.

-Bennett introduced London doctors to massage as a treatment modality for new fractures in 1898 and he established a department of massage at St. George´s.
+Bennett introduced London doctors to massage as a treatment modality for new fractures in 1898 and established a department of massage at St. George´s.
 However, his most important contribution to medical science was a paper in which he introduced the surgical procedure of posterior rhizotomy for the relief of spasmodic pain in a lower extremity.

 He was knighted as a Knight Commander of the Royal Victorian Order (KCVO) in July 1901, for services rendered to sick and wounded returning from the Boer War, South Africa, 1900–02, for which he was publicly thanked by Lord Roberts.

-The following year he was on 8 May 1902 appointed a Knight of Grace of the Order of the Hospital of Saint John of Jerusalem in England (KStJ).
-In 1904, he was listed honorary medical staff at King Edward VII's Hospital for Officers.
+The following year, on 8 May 1902, he was appointed a Knight of Grace of the Order of the Hospital of Saint John of Jerusalem in England (KStJ).
+In 1904, he was selected to be among the honorary medical staff at King Edward VII's Hospital for Officers.